 Suppose, you have the following dataset where you want to create a data validation list to enter the States name for each Branch Name.
 You will use the States List in column F as the source list for data validation.

-3 Steps to Create Dynamic Data Validation List Using VBA in Excel
+Dynamic Data Validation List Using VBA in Excel: 3 Suitable Steps

 1. Create a Dynamic Name Range

-First, you have to create a dynamic name range for the States List.
+First, you have to create a dynamic data validation name range for the States List.
 To do that,

 ➤ Go to the Formulas tab and select Name Manager.